flebel/embassy/README.md

 ## Built-in ambassadors

-Embassy comes with a generic ambassador that allows for creating simple API gateways from a JSON configuration file, and an ambassador for the `jsonip.com` service.
+Embassy comes with a generic ambassador that allows creating simple API gateways from a JSON configuration file, and an ambassador for the `jsonip.com` service.
 The `config.json` file contains an example of how to use either ambassador, with the generic ambassador configured to query `jsonip.com`, essentially resulting in an identical behavior and HTTP response for those two ambassadors.

 ## Using the generic ambassador